aharwood2/JBlockCreator/README.md

 # Compiling and Running #
 Release builds are available from the master branch at tagged commits.
 These releases are shipped with *.jar which may be executed directly to run the application.
-You may also wish to build from source which you can do using `javac` from the command line or by importing the code into a suitable IDE.
+Images are not embedded so the *.jar file must be in the same directory as the `images` directory.
+If you wish to build form the latest source code, since v1.4 we now provide Maven configuration files to allow users to build using Maven.
+Instructions are available on the Wiki.

 # Known Issues #
 The current release has no known bugs, however testing has identified a